 The British royal family tree: The full list of King Charles' descendants

-The post featured one picture of the queen wearing her crown, while the other captured her in her later years with Charles and his wife, Queen Camilla.
+The news comes less than a year since King Charles' coronation, which took place on May 6, 2023, and only 18 months since the passing of his mother, Queen Elizabeth, at age 96.
+The king serves as Britain’s head of the Commonwealth with his wife, Camilla, the queen consort, at his side.

-The United Kingdom and countries around the globe watched the official coronation of King Charles III in May in London.
+The United Kingdom and countries around the globe watched the official coronation of King Charles III in London.

-It’s been a busy year for the royal family.
 His younger son, Prince Harry, attended the coronation, although he did not appear on the balcony of Buckingham Palace with his father to wave to the crowds below.

-Later that month, Harry, known as the Duke of Sussex on the royal family's website, and his wife, Meghan, Duchess of Sussex, were involved in a wild car chase with paparazzi in New York City, according to their spokesperson.

 Harry's older brother, Prince William, posed for a coronation portrait with their father and William's son Prince George.
 That came after William kneeled before the new king and kissed his cheek at the coronation.
 His other children, Princess Charlotte and Prince Louis, also held each other's hands at the coronation.